simasan1017/gym_test/super_mario/README.txt

     - After 20 seconds, the stuck game will be automatically closed, and step() will return done=True with an info dictionary containing ignore=True.
 You can simply check if the ignore key is in the info dictionary, and ignore that specific episode.

+Wrappers:
+    You can use wrappers to further customize the environment.
+Wrappers need to be manually copied from the wrappers folder.

+        theWrapperOne = WrapperOneName(init_options)
+        theWrapperTwo = WrapperTwoName(init_options)
+        env = gym.make('ppaquette/SuperMarioBros-1-2-v0')
+        env = theWrapperTwo(theWrapperOne((env))

+    - Action space:

+        You can change the action space by using the ToDiscrete or ToBox wrapper

+            wrapper = ToBox()
+            env = wrapper(env)

+        ToDiscrete will convert the action space to a Discrete(14) action space with the relevant control.
+        ToBox will convert the action space to a Box(6,) action space.

+    - Control:

+        You can play the game manually with the SetPlayingMode wrapper.

+            wrapper = SetPlayingMode('human')
+            env = wrapper(env)

+        Valid options are 'human' or 'algo' (default)

 =====================